We are yet to find out whether this is true or just an allegation. But here is the question, do backyard chickens have Salmonella?

-Cooking kills all bacteria, so you need to cook your eggs well before eating them.
+Cooking kills all bacteria, so you must cook your eggs well before eating them.
 Keep in mind that the practice of freezing eggs doesn’t destroy bacteria at all.

 Practice Proper Hygiene

-Allow the eggs’ natural ‘bloom’ to protect them against bacteria rather than washing them
+- Allow the eggs’ natural ‘bloom’ to protect against bacteria rather than washing them.

 Safety of Your Flock

-Buy new chicks from reliable and reputable sources to minimize chances of spreading Salmonella bacteria
+- Buy new chicks from reliable and reputable sources to minimize the chances of spreading Salmonella bacteria.

-Make sure that your flock has a strong immune system
+- Make sure that your flock has a robust immune system

-When feeding eggshells back to the chickens, ensure that the shells are rinsed and air-dried before crushing and passing to your flock.
+- When feeding eggshells back to the chickens, ensure the shells are rinsed and air-dried before crushing and passing them to your flock.

 What you need to do when you discover that your backyard Chickens are infected with Salmonella

-The addition of sage to your backyard chickens’ regular diet is an effective preventive measure in any case.
-Maybe that could be a reason why sage is used as a recipe for roasted chickens or other dishes.
+Adding sage to your backyard chickens’ diet is an effective preventive measure.
+Maybe that could be why sage is used as a recipe for roasted chicken or other dishes.